Road to Greater Independence

 Appendix 1 - ASD & ADHD Differences & Similarities

-Autism Spectrum Disorder (ASD) & Attention Deficit Hyperactivity Disorder (ADHD) are two separate diagnoses and with similarities... and differences.
+Autism Spectrum Disorder (ASD) & Attention Deficit Hyperactivity Disorder (ADHD) are two separate diagnoses, with similarities and differences.
 Learn more.

 Appendix 2 - Glossary of Common Co-occurrences

-Your neurodiverse student may have multiple visual, physical, emotional, or behavioral diagnoses that can impact operating a motor vehicle.
+Your neurodiverse student may have multiple visual, physical, emotional, or behavioral diagnoses that can affect their ability to operate a motor vehicle.
 Gain a basic understanding of what some of these various co-occurrences are so that you can be better prepared.

 Appendix 3 - Initial interactions

-Learn how to better interact with the parent(s) or guardian(s) of your student with proper & appropriate questions.
+Learn how to interact more effectively with your student’s parent(s) or guardian(s) by asking appropriate questions.
 Hypothetical scenarios are provided.

 Appendix 4 - The “Short Course”